 Slade Brook and its trails are open for foot travel at all seasons.
 Please leave wildflowers, mushrooms, and other growth in place.
 No fires or camping.
 Trapping and hunting are not permitted.
 Please leave no trace of your visit.
 Please pick up after your pet and remove the waste.
 Dogs must be under the direct control of their owners and not chase wildlife.

 The main foot path through the Natural Area is the 0.5 mile Waterfall Trail on the north side of Slade Brook.
-The trail begins on an old woods road and climbs up through the brook’s little valley, offering beautiful views of the falling waters, which are spectacular during high water.
+The trail leaves the small trailhead parking area off River Road and follows an old woods road before climbing through the brook’s little valley, offering beautiful views of the falling waters, which are spectacular during high water.
 Beyond the last of the three falls, the trail heads away from the brook and up to a plateau.
 After a right turn just beyond the boundary, the 0.25 mile Lyme Road Connector Trail brings you to Route 10.

 Explore this protected area with the Lower Slade Brook QUEST.

 Take River Road north from Route 10.
 The property is on the right in 0.6 miles.
 Limited seasonal parking is available at the River Road trailhead.